oasis-pandey/SudokuProject/SudokuProject/README.md

 - **Performance Comparison**: Compare the efficiency of different solving algorithms
 - **File I/O Operations**: Save puzzles and solutions to files
 - **Debug Mode**: Special debug mode for testing and development (comment #define DEBUG_MODE to run the actual program)
-- **Configurable Parameters**: Adjust puzzle complexity and number of puzzles to generate
+- **Configurable Parameters**: Adjust number of puzzles to generate

 ## Project Structure